Cassin01/imestatus.vim/README.md

 # imestatus.vim
-Reflect IME status and caps lock on cursor. (for mac and ime user)
+imestatus.vim reflect IME and caps-lock on the cursor color (for mac).

 ## Install

 ### For vim-plug
 ```vim
 Plug 'Cassin/imestatus.vim'
 ```